CS683/LectureNotes/Module5.md

   * Like AsyncTask, only one background thread is provided.
 If you need multiple background threads, you need to use the general service and create them explicitly.
   * It also stops itself automatically.
+* Bounded service
+ * To establish a client-server relationship.
+Need to establish a communication channel with client through Binder.
+ * To send an intent to a bounded service, use bindService().
+ * Need to implement onBind() to return a valid binder.
+* Foreground Service
+  * Started service + notification